Counterpoint with Secretary Salvador Panelo

-Counterpoint with Secretary Salvador Panelo Philippine television public affairs show broadcast by IBC, PTV and Net 25.
+Counterpoint with Secretary Salvador Panelo is a Philippine television public affairs show broadcast by IBC, PTV and Net 25.
 Hosted by Salvador Panelo, it aired on IBC from October 29, 2008 to 2010.
-The show moved to PTV from May 1, 2020 to September 24, 2021, replacing Bagong Pilipinas: Afternoon Edition, and on Net 25 since August 31, 2020.
+The show moved to PTV from May 1, 2020 to September 24, 2021, replacing Bagong Pilipinas: Afternoon Edition and Net 25 from August 31, 2022 to September 25, 2024.
 Initially produced by the Presidential Broadcast Staff - Radio Television Malacañang for the People's Television Network (PTV), the program was used to be a platform for voicing Panelo's arguments for and defense of the actions taken by the government under then-President Rodrigo Duterte.

 Background

 In October 2018, Salvador Panelo replaced Harry Roque as the Presidential Spokesperson of Rodrigo Duterte, as Roque aimed to run for congress in the 2019 midterm election.
 In 2020, as the COVID-19 pandemic became a threat the Philippines and forced President Duterte to declare an enhanced community quarantine for the entire Luzon area, he reappointed Roque as Presidential Spokesperson on April 13, with Panelo explaining that the crisis "requires a new task in messaging."